cal-cmd/blockchain-developer-bootcamp-final-project/README.md

 # Environment Variables

-Create a `.env` file in the main directory and populate with the following:
+Create a `.env` file in the main directory and populate the following with your own information:

 `MNEMONIC=test test test test test test test test test test test test` please fill out with your wallet's mnemonic.

 `INFURA_KEY=xxxxxxxxxxxxxxxxxxxxxxxxx` project id key from Infura.io

 # Frontend

 Live website: https://spaceminers.surge.sh/debug

-Front github link: https://github.com/caleb-berry/final-project-frontend (Used a different repo since scaffold-eth uses Hardhat instead of Truffle)
+Frontend github link: https://github.com/caleb-berry/final-project-frontend (Used a different repo since scaffold-eth uses Hardhat instead of Truffle)

 # Directory Structure

 Contracts are located in `/contracts`

 Migration files are located in `/migrations`

 Tests are located in `/test`

 # ETH Address for NFT